 1. Keep the Code Simple and Clean

-The more complicated the code, the greater are the chances of vulnerabilities hiding in it.
+The more complicated the code, the greater the chances of vulnerabilities hiding in it.
 So the first thing you need to keep in mind is to write code that is as simple as possible.
 This means, in essence, the security of the program starts taking form the moment you start writing the code.
 Follow these tips to ensure your code stays simple and to the point:

 - Do not hesitate to use Java’s access modifiers.
-These ensure that every class, object, and user has an adequate level of access.
+These ensure that every class, object, and the user has an adequate level of access.
 Always keep in mind that the least access is always the best approach in coding.